 The Foster Mansion (La Quinta) was designed in 1930 by noted Kansas City architect Edward Buehler Delk.
 H.V.
 Foster, once known as the wealthiest man west of the Mississippi, located his new home on 152 acres, three miles from the center of town.
-The 32room, Spanish style mansion has 14 bathrooms and 7 fireplaces.
-Construction was completed in 1932 and it served as the family home until Mr. Foster's death in 1939. that time, After La Quinta consecutively, as the home of a military school, Central Christian College and Central Pilgrim College.
+The 32-room, Spanish style mansion has 14 bathrooms and 7 fireplaces.
+Construction was completed in 1932 and it served as the family home until Mr. Foster's death in 1939.
+After that time, La Quinta served, consecutively, as the home of a military school, Central Christian College and Central Pilgrim College.
 The Wesleyan Church now owns and operates Oklahoma Wesleyan University, an accredited, four-year liberal arts college.
 La Quinta is the focal point of the campus and serves as the library and administration facilities for the school.
 La Quinta is listed on the National Register of Historic Places.